Dorischisom/Energix-Market-Analysis/README.md

 But, They weren't meeting up with these demands, Why?

-That is what brought me to the next step of the analyisis "To analyze Market Price and Energy Price Over Time" I wanted to compare the Market price and Energix price.
+That is what brought me to the next step of the analyisis "To analyze Market Price and Energy Price Over Time" I compared the Market price and Energix price.

 ### Market Price vs. Energy Price
 I used this code to analyze Market Price and Energy Price Over Time